Angelica-sys/Project-Rise-V2/README.md

 How to play:
-This project shouldn't have any real dependencies so just open this project up in your favourite IDE, set the JDK to 14.0 and run the main method found in the file 'code.view.startMenu.StartingScreen.java'.
+This project shouldn't have any real dependencies so just open this project up in your favourite IDE, set the JDK to 14.0 and run the main method found in the file 'src.code.controller.Start.java'.

 Good luck on your quest!